postgrespro/mamonsu/README.rst

     $ mamonsu zabbix template export /usr/share/mamonsu/template.xml --url=http://zabbix/ --user=Admin --password=zabbix

-Add this template like `PostgresPro-Linux2` at your monitoring host, or create host with mamonsu:
+Add this template like `PostgresPro-Linux2` at your monitoring host, or create a host with mamonsu:

 .. code-block:: bash